himanshup/creatify/README.md

 ## Development

 **Note**: You need a Client ID and Client Secret ID to run this.
-To get them, go to https://developer.spotify.com/dashboard/login and create an app.
+To get them, go [here](https://developer.spotify.com/dashboard/login) and create an app.
 Replace the CLIENT_ID and CLIENT_SECRET values in `server.js` with your own.
 To run with `npm` instead, you will have to edit the `dev` script in `package.json` (in the root of the folder, not client).

 ```
 git clone https://github.com/himanshup/spotify-playlist-creator.git